-In my performance, I incorporate my history interwoven with voice recordings by my mother, daughter, husband as well as audio renditions from comments extracted from survey response cards that were completed by more than 450 community members in six cities.
-Using the cards that I collected, I created a site-specific art installation on an oak tree at the Menil Collection campus and a 100-year-old carob tree on the Scripps College campus.
-The installation includes ajrak fabric from my home city, Karachi, Sindh (Pakistan)—the ajrak design is also claimed by residents on the other side of the border in the Indian provinces of Gujarat and Rajasthan, India.
+In my performance, I incorporate my history interwoven with voice recordings by my mother, daughter, husband as well as audio renditions from comments extracted from response cards that have been completed by more than 500 community members in cities around the US.
+Using the cards that I collect, I have created site-specific art installations on an oak tree at the Menil Collection campus and a 100-year-old carob tree on the Scripps College campus.
+The installation includes ajrak fabric from my home city Karachi in Sindh (Pakistan)—the ajrak design is also claimed by residents on the other side of the border in the Indian provinces of Gujarat and Rajasthan.